pizzapanther/Google-IO-Scraper/README.md

 # Google-IO-Scraper
-Tool to help find Google IO Codes
+Tool to help find Google IO Codes in images

 ## Directions for finding a Google IO Code in images
 1. Run the scraper